bh107/bohrium/doc/source/developers/tools.rst

   sudo apt-get update
   sudo apt-get install jenkins

-Then configure it via web-interface.
+Then configure it via the web interface.